aggarwalsejal/Library-Management-System/README.md

 * Have login functionality
 * New Student :girl: record can be stored with unique id
 * New Book :notebook_with_decorative_cover: record can be stored with unique id
-* Stastics to show the record of all the books which has been issued mentioning their status
+* Stastics :chart_with_upwards_trend: to show the record of all the books which has been issued mentioning their status
 * Issue Book page to entry the data of the issued book
 * Return Book page to entry the data of returned book
 * Logout functionality to keep the data secure and safe